 Disclaimer: Affiliate links are used in this blog post.
 Please see our Affiliate Links policy in our Terms & Conditions page for additional details.

 Isn’t it awesome when something you want to do aligns perfectly with something you need to do?
 That’s the way I think about reading.
 It’s the thing I know I need to do to be successful in both my personal and professional life.
 And it’s also the thing I want to do—who doesn’t want to drink a cup of tea and get cozy with a good book?
-As an entrepreneur in the fitness industry, your roles and responsibilities are vast.
+As a fitness entrepreneur, or someone who is curious about how to become a fitness entrepreneur, your roles and responsibilities are vast.
 You need to be knowledgeable in so many different areas.
 It can become a little (or a lot) overwhelming.
 With such a vast range of responsibilities, it makes sense, therefore, to read books from a variety of genres.
 Since you’re not a specialist, you get the pleasure of reading books from sales to marketing strategies for small business to psychology to technology—and beyond!
 The more breadth of knowledge you develop, the better.

-To aid you in this quest for range, I’ve compiled a list of five best entrepreneur books (and one bonus book!) if you’re an entrepreneur in the fitness industry.
+To aid you in this quest for range, I’ve compiled a list of five best books for fitness trainers (and one bonus book!).
 Each book comes from a different discipline and one that you will be tested in at one point or another as a business owner.
 Some you’ve probably heard of, and some are a little more on the fringe.
 But one thing’s for sure: they will all have a positive impact on your business and your life.
 Some of them might even be so magical they become life-changing.

 A book from the world of sales:

 From the book: “Negotiate in their world.
 Persuasion is not about how bright or smooth or forceful you are.
 It’s about the other party convincing themselves that the solution you want is their own idea.
 So don’t beat them with logic or brute force.
 Ask them questions that open paths to your goals.
 It’s not about you.”